Have you figured out your bakery’s target market?

 Often, do they provide desserts for large groups?

-Look back at your past sales and look for patterns.
+Look at your past sales and find customer patterns.

 If you’ve already been making sales, look back and make a list of your clients.